Where to start remodeling a house

 If you don’t already, you’ll need to have the money to start your remodel.
 It’s my preference to work with cash in a remodel since it’s easier than securing a loan, however in most cases people will need to take out a HELOC or other loan in order to finance their remodel.

-Step 4: Dig in and get going!
+Step 4: Dig in and start remodeling your house

 Once you have your team assembled, your plans in hand, your permits secured and your financing ready, it’s time to get started with demo and actually remodeling.
 Your team will be there to guide you and answer your questions through the process.
 It won’t be perfect.
 There will be many moments where you get frustrated, where the estimate goes up, when you wonder if all of the work is worth it.
 Just remember that at the end of the day, you’ll have a beautiful, finished home to live in.